ARMmbed/mbed-os/features/FEATURE_UVISOR/README.md

 }
 ```

-You can observe the secure index by opening a serial port connection to the device, with a baud rate of 9600.
-When you press the `SW2` button the index will be increased.
+You can observe the secure index by opening a serial port connection to the device with a baud rate of 9600.
+When you press the `SW2` button, the index will increase.

 ## The NVIC APIs